brito-rafa/codeconnect-vm-operator/README.md

 ![Image](/images/vscode-new-main-go.png "VScode Screenshot with new main.go")

 Repeat the same changes on vmgroup_controller.go and vsphere.go.
-On the latter, you will need to change the constant to match your vCenter datacenter.
+On the vsphere.go, you will need to change the constant to match your vCenter datacenter.
 See example below:

 ![Image](/images/vscode-new-vsphere-go.png "VScode Screenshot with new vsphere.go")